Ikedaya incident

-The Ikedaya incident (池田屋事件, Ikedaya jiken), also known as the Ikedaya affair or Ikedaya riot, was an armed encounter between the shishi which included masterless samurai (rōnin) formally employed by the Chōshū, Tosa and Higo clans (han), and the Shinsengumi, the Bakufu's special police force in Kyoto on July 8, 1864 at the Ikedaya Inn in Sanjō-Kawaramachi, Kyoto, Japan.
+The Ikedaya incident (池田屋事件, Ikedaya jiken), also known as the Ikedaya affair or Ikedaya riot, was an armed encounter between the shishi which included masterless samurai (rōnin) formally employed by the Chōshū, Tosa and Higo domains (han), and the Shinsengumi, the Bakufu's special police force in Kyoto on July 8, 1864, at the Ikedaya Inn in Sanjō-Kawaramachi, Kyoto, Japan.

 History

 At the end of the Edo period, Kyoto attracted unemployed rōnin of varying allegiances.
 Those from the Chōshū, Tosa and Higo clans were heavily influenced by the sonnō jōi (revere the Emperor, expel the foreign barbarians) philosophy and supported forcibly removing all western influences from Japan.
 Emperor Kōmei and the Aizu and Satsuma clans preferred a unification of the bakufu and the imperial court.
 The bakufu tried to retain their centralized power.
 In this political chaos, ronin from the various factions began to assassinate each other.
 The bakufu organized groups of ronin including Shinsengumi and charged them with arresting or killing (should they resist arrest) the sonnō jōi shishi.

 The shishi were using the Ikedaya Inn as a staging point for their forces.
-The Shinsengumi arrested one of the shishi, Furutaka Shuntarō.
-The arrest of Furutaka triggered the Ikedaya incident.
-Furutaka was arrested because he was one of the members of an anti-Shogunate group.
-He wanted to build trust with Mōri, a member of the court, to take power.
-Also, he had a strong relationship with Chōshū clans.
-There are some other opinions about the cause of the arrest of Furutaka.
-One opinion is that Teshiro Toshisuke had trouble with Furutaka about the inheritance problem of Masuya, so he had resentment for Furutaka.
-He reported where Furutaka was to the Shinsengumi, which led to Furutaka’s arrest.
-The method of interrogation, carried out by Shinsengumi vice-commander Hijikata Toshizō was alleged to be particularly brutal, although it appears to be largely without verification.
-With the prisoner unresponsive, Hijikata was said to have suspended the man by his ankles, restraining his wrists, and driven five-inch spikes into the heels of the man's feet.
-Placing lit candles upon the holes, hot wax dripped deep into his calves.
-The prisoner eventually claimed that they planned to set fire in Kyoto and capture Matsudaira Katamori, the daimyō of the Aizu clan whose duties included policing Kyoto at the time.
-In another theory, Furutaka stated that he planned to burn Nakagawanomiya with Kawamura Hanzō and Otaka Matajirō.
-Also, he stated that a lot of people from Chōshū clans were hiding on the Gion street.
-The urgency of the situation thus revealed, Kondō Isami led a group of Shinsengumi troops to the inn to arrest the shishi; a second group, led by Hijikata arrived shortly thereafter.
+The Shinsengumi arrested one of the shishi, Furutaka Shuntarō, for being a member of an anti-Shogunate group, triggering the Ikedaya incident.
+Furutaka had a strong relationship with the Chōshū clans, and wanted to build trust with Mōri, a member of the court, in order to take power.
+There are some other theories about the cause of Furutaka's arrest.
+One is that Teshiro Toshisuke resented Furutaka due to a dispute over the inheritance of Masuya, and his report of Furutaka's location to the Shinsengumi led to his capture.

+The interrogation carried out by Shinsengumi vice-commander Hijikata Toshizō was alleged to be particularly brutal, although there is no proof of this.
+With the prisoner unresponsive, Hijikata was said to have suspended him by his ankles, restraining his wrists, and driving five-inch spikes into the heels of his feet.
+Lit candles were placed in the holes, so that hot wax dripped all over his calves.
+Furutaka eventually claimed that they planned to set fires in Kyoto and capture Matsudaira Katamori, the daimyō of the Aizu clan whose duties included policing Kyoto at the time.

+Another version of the confession claims that Furutaka planned to burn Prince Kuni Asahiko with Kawamura Hanzō and Otaka Matajirō.
+Also, he revealed that many of the Chōshū retainers were hiding out in the Gion district.
+The urgency of the situation thus revealed, Kondō Isami led a group of Shinsengumi troops to the inn to arrest the shishi; a second group led by Hijikata arrived shortly thereafter.